Training-Free Coverless Multi-Image Steganography with Access Control: Introduction

 \item We introduce a Latent Vector Fusion module and a key mechanism termed Random Basis.
-The Random Basis mechanism neutralizes the inherent structure of noisy latent representations, while the Latent Vector Fusion module reshapes them into representations that are more amenable to the diffusion process.
+The Random Basis mechanism neutralizes the inherent structure of noisy latent representations {and is accompanied by an information-theoretic analysis of information leakage, while} the Latent Vector Fusion module reshapes them into representations that are more amenable to the diffusion process.
 Together, these components significantly improve both the perceptual quality and diversity of the generated stego images (see Fig.~\ref{comparison}).

 \item Through extensive experiments, we demonstrate that MIDAS consistently outperforms existing training-free CIS baselines in terms of access control functionality, stego image quality and diversity, robustness to noise, and resistance to steganalysis. \end{itemize}